Guild-Level Microbiome Signature Associated with COVID-19 Severity and Prognosis

 Group 1 definition Diagnostic criteria applied to define the specific condition / phenotype represented in the case (exposed) group

-COVID-19 Patients with moderate severity symptoms.
+COVID-19 Patients with mild severity symptoms.

 Group 0 sample size Number of subjects in the control (unexposed) group